Bioidentical Hormone Therapy (BHRT) in Lancaster, CA, serving Palmdale

 Privacy, Labs, and Sensitive Health Questions

 Women's health visits can include confidential discussion of symptoms, sexual health, hormones, contraception, pregnancy questions, menopause, and pelvic concerns.
-Ask how results are communicated and whether labs, imaging, or referral may be needed.
+Ask how results are communicated and whether labs, imaging, prescription planning, onsite availability, or referral may be needed.

 Eligibility, Alternatives, and Risk Review